 PhpStorm comes with a database browser built right in, and the Joomla! integrations allow us to quickly and easily configure the database tool from the configuration file that Joomla! creates containing our credentials.
 Once we've opened the Database tool (I usually hover over the menu icon in the bottom left of the screen and select Database), we can add a new data source for our Joomla! database by clicking the + icon and then selecting Import from sources...

-We then see the Add New Datasource dialog, but with all the fields completed from the settings in the `configuration.php` file.
-Simply click Test Connections to check everything is working, and then click OK.
+We then see the Add New Datasource dialog, but with all the fields completed from the settings in the `configuration.php` file; it's simply a case of hitting Test Connections to check everything is working, and then hitting OK.

 Database prefix support